DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 ![Demo](https://i.imgur.com/4Kce4Zg.gif)

-## Conclusion/Improvements
-This should probably be broken apart into multiple classes and files (Lattice, Deformer, LatticePoint).
-Also, the structure of the Handles array is **super** janky (edge 0-1 must be parallel to edge 2-3).

-I only needed a 2D lattice, but this could pretty easily be applied to a real 3D deform cage.
+I only needed a 2D lattice, but keep in mind that this could pretty easily be applied to make a full 3D Cage Deformer.
 You'd just have to add 4 more handles and generate/update more LatticePoints between all of them.
-The deform method would work the same.
+I don't think the Deform() method would have to change at all!

+## The Right Way
+* *Coding Practices* This should really be broken apart into multiple classes and files (Lattice, Deformer, LatticePoint).
+* *Coding Practices* The structure of the Handles array is **super** janky (edge 0-1 must be parallel to edge 2-3).
+Do something better than that.
+* *Performance* This whole thing could (and should) be sped up a bit by storing the closest LatticePoint for every vertex, since it should be the same every frame.
+Maybe just a LatticePoint array with an entry for every vertex?